-I’m a Massachusetts-based fiction writer and journalist.
+I’m a Massachusetts-based fiction writer, journalist, and farmer.
 I have published over a thousand news and feature articles in BusinessWeek, Inc. Magazine, The Boston Globe, The Hollywood Reporter, Baby Talk and dozens of other publications.
-My short fiction has appeared in The MacGuffin and The Charles River Review.
+My short fiction has appeared in The MacGuffin, The Charles River Review, and the anthology Turning Points: Stories of Choice and Change.
 I hold a Master’s Degree in Creative Writing and Literature from Harvard University Extension School.
-I workshopped my first novel, THE POACHERS’ CODE, in GrubStreet’s Novel Incubator, a year-long, MFA-level novel intensive.
+I workshopped my first novel, THE POACHERS’ CODE — a 90,000-word upmarket suspense novel — in GrubStreet’s Novel Incubator, a year-long, MFA-level novel intensive.

-I am seeking representation for THE POACHERS’ CODE, my 93,000-word upmarket suspense novel.
 Sadie Kessler, an entomologist with the forestry department, races to halt a forest fire, but when fire crews unearth a long-buried body, Sadie must confront the murder she covered up as a child before an innocent man is convicted–or worse, deported–because of her silence.
 The narrative unfolds in two timelines, from the perspectives of Sadie at ages eleven and thirty-eight.
-THE POACHERS’ CODE (read more about it here) will appeal to fans of The Husband’s Secret, All the Missing Girls, History of Wolves, and The Dry.
+THE POACHERS’ CODE (read more about it here) will appeal to fans of All the Missing Girls, History of Wolves, Red Lightning, and The Dry.

 “Intricate and brilliantly crafted, THE POACHERS’ CODE gives new spark to a classic mystery set-up: A decades old murder and cover-up, but instead set against the backdrop of the threat of wildfire and the timely topic of illegal immigration.
 Julie Dalton writes with grace, passion, and obvious ecological expertise.
-I haven’t read a mystery novel this smart or surprising in a long time.” — Kate Moretti, NYT bestselling author of The Vanishing Year.
+I haven’t read a mystery novel this smart or surprising in a long time.” — Kate Moretti, NYT bestselling author of THE VANISHING YEAR and THE BLACKBIRD SEASON.

 An active mother of four, I love to travel, ski, kayak, cook vegetarian food, and dig in the dirt.
 I own and operate the 100 Acre Wood Farm, which is home to eight gorgeous horses (although I don’t own any of them) and lots of organic fruits and veggies.